Skip to main content

 Getting there

-By Railjet train: Wien Hauptbahnhof to Budapest-Keleti Pályaudvar, 2h30 direct, approximately 35–50€ return booked in advance.
-Trains run approximately hourly.
-The Railjet is comfortable, has a dining car, and the journey along the Danube valley into Hungary is scenic.
-Book on ÖBB or MÁV (Hungarian railways) websites — prices are significantly cheaper purchased 1–2 months in advance.
+By Railjet train: Wien Hauptbahnhof to Budapest-Keleti Pályaudvar, approximately 2h30 direct.
+The Railjet service is comfortable, has a dining car, and the journey along the Danube valley and into the Hungarian plain is genuinely scenic — particularly the stretch through the Danube Bend north of Budapest, where the river turns sharply southward between the Börzsöny and Pilis hills.
+Trains run approximately hourly; book on the ÖBB or MÁV (Hungarian railways) websites, where prices are significantly cheaper when purchased in advance.

-Practical note: Budapest operates on Hungarian Forint (HUF).
-Credit cards are accepted almost everywhere in tourist areas, but carry some HUF for smaller cafés, public transport and markets.
-1€ is approximately 400 HUF (check the current rate before travel).
+Practical currency note: Budapest operates on Hungarian Forint (HUF).
+Credit cards are accepted in most tourist-area restaurants and museums, but carry some cash for smaller cafés, the covered market halls, and public transport — the Budapest metro and tram system requires local currency or an Oyster-style travel card.
+The approximate rate is 400 HUF to 1€, though check current rates before travel.

 What to see